The Breeze (New Zealand radio station): Wellington

 Wellington is the home of the very first The Breeze radio station under the Easy Listening format.
 The history of this station dates back to the 1970s as Radio Windy and later Windy FM when the station switched to FM.
 Radio Windy changed formats several times from Easy Listening to Adult Contemporary to Classic Rock before changing back to Easy Listening when the station became The Breeze in 1993.
 The format of The Breeze in Wellington was then rolled out to other stations in 2003 and 2004.

 The local Wellington breakfast show with Steve Joll & Kath Bier became the network breakfast show into selected regions from April 2016 until December 2018.
 From 2019 the show reverted to being a local show for Wellington.

 In May 2021, Shelley Venning replaced Kath Bier as co-host of the local breakfast show.

-Local Programming: Steve Joll and Shelley Venning present a local breakfast show.
-Weekend programming between 6 am – 6 pm is local.
+The Breeze Wellington broadcasts on 94.1 MHz and 98.5 MHz.